Akshay269/resume-scanner-app/Readme.md

-This is main Branch work.
+This is main Branch work.This is feature branch work.